-Tramping huts provide accommodation for much of the trail.
-Most of these need a backcountry pass purchased in advance from the Department of Conservation for $92 for six months or $122 for twelve.
+In the South Island tramping huts provide accommodation for much of the trail.
+Most of these need a backcountry pass purchased in advance from the Department of Conservation (DoC) for $92 for six months or $122 for twelve.
 You can purchase single night tickets too, but this is much less economic if you are going to be staying in most of the huts.

 Huts generally have either a rainwater tank or a nearby stream.
 Such water is generally safe to drink but you may prefer to take no chances and boil or purify it.
-None of the huts on the trail have gas cookers.
-Most have a fireplace, sometimes in the form of a wood or coal burning stove, but these should be used only when needed so there is some fuel there for the next person, who may arrive in a freezing storm.
-If you burn some wood it is good etiquette to cut or gather some more, and especially to set aside some twigs for kindling in a dry place, as dry kindling can be hard to find in pouring rain.
+Most huts have a fireplace, sometimes in the form of a wood burning stove, but these should be used only when needed so there is always some fuel for the poor souls who might arrive tired, wet and frozen on a dark and stormy night.
+If you burn some wood it is good etiquette to cut or gather at least as much as you’ve used, and especially to set aside some twigs for kindling in a dry place, as dry kindling can be hard to find in pouring rain.

-Other, hopefully obvious, hut etiquette points: don’t walk inside in dirty boots or in wet clothes; don’t party all night if others are trying to sleep; and take all your rubbish with you (and if each person took one piece of someone else’s rubbish with them the huts would all be rubbish free).
+Other, hopefully obvious, hut etiquette points: don’t walk inside in dirty boots or in wet clothes; don’t party all night if others are trying to sleep; put your gear in the dining area (if the bunk rooms are separate) if you are planning to get up before everyone else so you don’t drive people crazy rustling plastic bags and flashing your torch about before dawn; and finally, take all your rubbish with you (if each person took one piece of someone else’s rubbish with them the huts would all be rubbish free!)

 There are a few locations where there is no hut, so a tent is necessary.
 There are six or seven such points on the guide as written here.
 As you will be carrying the tent all the way just for such a small number of uses, it is worth going for the minimum level of comfort you can handle in order to save weight (and money).
 A bivvy bag may be an option to consider.
 With so few nights out, the chances that many of them will be under wet skies is low, but not assured (if you check weather charts you can work out the probability for different locations – see the Weather and Hazards page).